masurp/specr/README.md

 ### News

--   20 January 2022: specr version 1.0.0 is now available via github.
+-   20 January 2022: specr version 1.0.0 is now available via
-    This is a major update with several new features and functions.
+    [CRAN](https://cran.r-project.org/package=specr).
+This is a major
-    Note: it introduces a new framework for conduction specification curve analyses compared to earlier versions (see [version history](https://masurp.github.io/specr/news/index.html) for more
+    update with several new features and functions.
+Note: it introduces a new framework for conduction specification curve analyses compared to earlier versions (see [version
+    history](https://masurp.github.io/specr/news/index.html) for more
     details).